LitterQ/ATLD-pytorch/README.md

 sh ./fs_eval_imt_cifar10.sh  # for evaluation with proposed IMT
 ```

+### Reference Model
+A reference model trained on CIFAR-10 is here.
+A reference model trained on CIFAR-100 is here.
+A reference model trained on SVHN is here.

 ## Reference
 Haichao Zhang and JianyuWang.
 Defense against adversarial attacks using feature scattering-based adversarial training.
 In Advances in Neural Information Processing Systems, pp. 1829–1839, 2019.